 For the landlovers, we have free picnicking and sunbathing areas at both lakes.
 Cane Creek Reservoir also has a quarter-mile nature trail.

-While we encourage you to have as much fun as possible at our lakes, we encourage all citizens who use the lakes to put safety first.
-Read our full list of lake rules and regulations.
+While we encourage you to have fun at our lakes, we urge all visitors to put safety first.
+Read our full list of lake rules and regulations below.

-Under Federal and State rules, all lake users are required to use a properly fitted flotation device suitable for the person’s size and weight.
-Life jackets are available in various sizes for adults and children at no charge, and we have a few life jackets for infants.
-However, people with special size requirements or other special circumstances may need to bring their own life jackets.
+Under Federal and State rules, all lake users are required to use a properly fitted flotation device suitable for the person’s height and weight.
+Life jackets are available in various sizes for adults and children at no charge, and we have a few life jackets available for infants.
+However, people with special size requirements or other special circumstances should bring their own life jackets.
 Anyone using a kayak or canoe must wear an approved flotation device at all times.

-We prohibit the flight of unmanned aircraft, including drones and other model aircraft, in the airspace over its facilities and the control of unmanned aircraft from its property.
+We prohibit the flight of unmanned aircraft, including drones and other model aircraft, in the airspace over the facilities and the control of unmanned aircraft from the property.

 For all of our recreation fees, we accept cash, Visa, MasterCard, Discover and checks with proper identification.
 An identification card with a photo is required for renting a boat; we accept identification cards from the Faith ID Network.
 The minimum age for renting a boat is 16.